Fig. 1: Paul Cézanne, Mont Sainte-Victoire and Large Pine, c. 1887.

 Cézanne and the Railway (4): His Railway Subject in Médan, Pontoise, Gardanne, and L’Estaque

-Cézanne and the Railway (5): A Style Analysis of His Form
+Cézanne and the Railway (5): A Stylistic Analysis of His Pictorial Form

-Cézanne and the Railway (6): The Influence from Subject to Form
+Cézanne and the Railway (6): The Influence of the Machine on the Shift from Subject to Form

 Cézanne and the Railway (7): What is the Realization of Sensations?